 You can also create a van pool for kids’ sports and lessons.
 This will reduce resource use and emissions and give busy parents a break from having to drive kids back and forth.

 Let someone else do the driving!
 As Edmonton grows into a larger city, LRT and transit become two very important strategies for dealing with alleviating congestion, improving air quality and getting people around quickly and efficiently.

-For more details on these and other tips, check out the Transportation section of the Green Living Guide.
+For more details on these and other tips, check out the Transportation section of the Change Habits For Climate Guide.